meetqy/rao-pics/README-EN.md

     <a href="https://github.com/meetqy/rao-pics/releases/latest">WINDOWS</a>
 </p>

-> If you are unable to open it after installation on macOS, getting an error of untrusted or moved to the trash, execute the following command and then start again:
+> If you are unable to open it after installing on macOS, getting an error of untrusted or moved to the trash, execute the following command and then start it again:
 >
 > ```sh
 > sudo xattr -d com.apple.quarantine /Applications/Rao\ Pics.app